Vimthusiast/tempest/README.md

 }
 ```

-The rule is simple: **user-defined types are PascalCase, builtins are lowercase, and `:` always
+The rules are, **user-defined types are PascalCase, builtins and keywords are lowercase,
-means "has type."** At a glance, you know what's yours and what's built in.
+and `:` means "has type."**

-### Optional is honest about absence
+### Optional is honest about absence and enforces checks explicitly

 `Int8?` is shorthand for `Optional(Int8)` - a value that is explicitly either `Some(x)` or
 `None`.
-There is no implicit null.
-If a field can be absent, the type says so, and the query
+There is no *implicit null*; actually there is no `NULL` at all.
+If a field can be absent,
-language requires you to handle it.
+the type says so, and the query language requires you to handle it.

 ```tql
 // Pattern-match style: filter and bind in one step